 If you want to clear algae from your pond then there are some great products on Amazon.

-Diatoms are a major group of algae that are microscopic.
+Diatoms are a major group of microscopic algae.
 They are either made up of a group of cells and a cell wall made of silica or single cells with a silica wall.

-The cell walls form together to make a variety of shapes including star shapes, boat shapes, and zig-zag shapes.
+The cell walls form together to make various shapes, including star shapes, boat shapes, and zig-zag shapes.
 When they die, the skeletons of diatoms fall to the bottom of the pond.
-When these fossilize they can be used in a variety of ways.
-The deposits, known as fullers earth can be mined and used in different ingredients in paints and toothpaste.
+When these are fossilized, they can be used in a variety of ways.
+The deposits, known as fullers earth, can be mined and used in different ingredients in paints and toothpaste.

 The microscopic cells are divided into halves horizontally, with some having a spiky appearance while others are smooth.

-Some algae, such as Chlamydomonas can actually swim.
-They are propelled by two flagella which allows it to swim around.
-This is another green algae with chlorophyll which helps it in photosynthesis.
+Some algae, such as Chlamydomonas, can actually swim.
+They are propelled by two flagella, which allows them to swim around.
+This is another green algae with chlorophyll, which helps it in photosynthesis.

-By swimming around the algae can multiply quickly by using cell division, a pain for pond owners as the pond can turn green within just a few days.
+The algae can multiply quickly by swimming around by using cell division, a pain for pond owners as the pond can turn green within just a few days.

 As there are shorter days with less daylight in winter, spring is the best time to see algae on ponds.
-The intensity of the light in spring can cause the algae to grow very quickly and the water can turn green and cloudy.
+The light intensity in spring can cause the algae to grow quickly, and the water can turn green and cloudy.

-As with other algae, the cells are held together not only by the cell walls but also by a jelly substance surrounding them.
+As with other algae, the cells are held together by the cell walls and a jelly substance surrounding them.

-These can be found on top of freshwater as well as attached to the bottom, and can sometimes be seen as a slim on rocks.
+These can be found on top of fresh water and attached to the bottom, and can sometimes be seen as a slim on rocks.

-If you have ever been by a pond that smells like rotten eggs then you may have wondered why this smell exists.
-Unfortunately, this is because the pond is in very bad condition because it has been choked by hydrogen sulfide gas.
-If the pond has been choked by the algae then this creates an oxygen-deficient condition.
-Hydrogen sulfide is poisonous and the pond may take a long time to recover.
+If you have ever been by a pond that smells like rotten eggs, then you may have wondered why this smell exists.
+Unfortunately, the pond is in terrible condition because it has been choked by hydrogen sulfide gas.
+If the algae have choked the pond, then this creates an oxygen-deficient condition.
+Hydrogen sulfide is poisonous, and the pond may take a long time to recover.